Design Decision: The scalability and economics of delivering Citrix DaaS on Azure

 At the disk sizes that we are using, the HDD and SSD disks have similar IOPS performance (500).
 While the SSD disks have a more consistent performance, the additional cost is not always justified.

-We decided then to consider the Machine Creation Services I/O (MCSIO) cache, as a way to achieve SSD-like performance with the larger standard disks.
+We then decided to consider the Machine Creation Services I/O (MCSIO) cache, as a way to achieve SSD-like performance with the larger standard disks.
 The tests were completed using the Citrix VDA version 1903.1 and Windows Server 2016 on a D5_v2 (16 vCPU, 56 GB of RAM) instance type.
-The chart below shows the increase in user density gained by enabling the MCSIO cache with the Knowledge worker load.
+The chart shows that the increase in user density gained by enabling the MCSIO cache with the Knowledge worker load.

 When the operating system disk has no MCSIO cache enabled, the VSImax User score was 61 on a 128 GB HDD, 74 on a 64 GB SSD disk and 75 on a 128 GB SSD disk.
 Enabling the MCSIO cache on a standard HDD disk actually provided better performance than an SSD, with a 4 GB cache enabled on the 64 GB HDD the score increased to 76 and with a 2 GB cache the score increased slightly more to 77.
 The loss of the additional user between the 4 GB and 2 GB cache sizes is attributed to the additional RAM being used for the cache and not available for user workload.

 If user experience is a driving factor when considering performance, we recommend enabling the MCSIO cache.
 When enabled, the recommendation is to use a standard disk with the 2GB cache since it provides the best improvement without affecting user density.
-However, the MCSIO cache must not be enabled on virtual machines that are memory constrained, such as the F or FS series instance types that are optimized for compute but have low memory-to-cpu core ratios.
+However, the MCSIO cache must not be enabled on virtual machines that are memory constrained, such as the F or FS series instance types that are optimized for Compute but have low memory-to-cpu core ratios.